-ParaView is used frequently at Sandia National Laboratories for visualizing data from large scale simulations run on the Red Storm supercomputer such as the examples shown here.
-The left image shows a CTH shock physics simulation with over 1 billion cells of a 10 megaton explosion detonated at the center of the Golevka asteroid.
-The center image shows a SEAM Climate Modeling simulation with 1 billion cells modeling the breakdown of the polar vortex, a circumpolar jet that traps polar air at high latitudes.
-The right image shows a loosely coupled SIERRA/Fuego/Syrinx/Calore simulation with 10 million unstructured hexahedra cells of objects-in-crosswind fire.
+ParaView is used frequently at Sandia National Laboratories for visualizing data from large-scale simulations run on the Red Storm supercomputer such as the examples shown here.
+The upper left image shows a CTH shock physics simulation with over 1 billion cells of a 10 megaton explosion detonated at the center of the Golevka asteroid.
+The upper right image shows a SEAM Climate Modeling simulation with 1 billion cells modeling the breakdown of the polar vortex, a circumpolar jet that traps polar air at high latitudes.
+The lower left image shows a loosely coupled SIERRA/Fuego/Syrinx/Calore simulation with 10 million unstructured hexahedra cells of objects-in-crosswind fire.
+The lower right image shows a CTH simulation that generates AMR data.
+We have used ParaView to visualize CTH simulation AMR data comprising billions of cells, 100s of thousands of blocks, and eleven levels of hierarchy (not shown).

 In this section we discuss visualizing large meshes like these using the parallel visualization capabilities of ParaView.
-This section is less "hands-on" than the previous section.
+This section is less hands-on than the previous section.
 You will learn the conceptual knowledge needed to perform large parallel visualization instead.
 We present the basic ParaView architecture and parallel algorithms and demonstrate how to apply this knowledge.

-ParaView Architecture
+3.1 ParaView Architecture